cpske/ISP/assignment/ku-polls/iteration1.md

 The code you will produce for this iteration match the [Django Tutorial][django-tutorial].

+The Requirement are as in the example project:
+1. Display a list of poll questions
+2. Visiter can select a poll question and vote for a choice.
+His vote is added to the total.
+3. Visitor can see total votes for each choice in a poll.
+4. Each poll has a publication date (start date) & is visible only on or after this date.
+5. Administrator can add or modify poll questions and choices.

 1. Create a wiki page named "Iteration 1 Plan" page in your `ku-polls` wiki.
 Include:
    - **Goal** for the iteration
    - **Features** to implement